Wilhelm Adam

-Wilhelm Adam (28 March 1893 – 24 November 1978) was an officer in the Wehrmacht of Nazi Germany during World War II.
-Following the German surrender after the Battle of Stalingrad, he became a member of the National Committee for a Free Germany.
+Wilhelm Adam (28 March 1893 – 24 November 1978) was a German schoolteacher who fought as an officer in both world wars, in the Imperial German Army of the German Empire and in the Wehrmacht of Nazi Germany.
+Following the German defeat at the Battle of Stalingrad in World War II, he was taken prisoner by the Red Army and became a member of the National Committee for a Free Germany.
 Adam later served in the National People's Army of East Germany.
+Also active in politics, he served as the finance minister in the state of Saxony and as a deputy in the East German Volkskammer.